-Basic Life Support (BLS) offers more advanced CPR techniques for first responders, nurses, doctors and other healthcare workers who might be responding to emergency situations.
+Basic Life Support (BLS) offers more advanced CPR techniques for first responders, nurses, doctors and other healthcare workers5 who might be responding to emergency situations.
 BLS certification involves in-depth responses to cardiac and breathing emergencies and addresses the special circumstances that might be faced by first responders, medical teams and emergency personnel.
-BLS courses include information on:
+BLS courses6 include information on:

 As with CPR certification, there are special tracts for BLS certification courses that students can take to better tailor their BLS certification education to their professional or personal needs.
 Read reviews about BLS Certification

-Advanced Cardiac Life Support moves beyond what is taught in BLS for those who deal with emergency cardiac situations on a regular basis.
-Through ACLS, providers learn:
+Advanced Cardiac Life Support moves beyond what is taught in BLS for those who deal with emergency cardiac situations on a regular basis.7 Through ACLS, providers learn: